kerolloz/installify/README.md

 # Installify
-### Helpful when you install a new Linux distro and want to get all your programs in one click.
+### Helpful when you install a new Linux distro and want to get all your programs using one script.
 #### Depends on _apt_ package manager
 ## Usage
 `sh installer.sh`